WSWUP/gridwxcomp/docs/source/tutorial.rst

    └── Station_Data.txt

 At this step in the normal workflow of ``gridwxcomp`` the output file created by :func:`gridwxcomp.ee_download.download_grid_data` can be used for making interactive daily and monthly time series and scatter plots of paired station and gridded weather data using the :mod:`gridwxcomp.plot` module.
+Skip to :ref:`Interactive graphics of paired station:gridded weather data` for examples.

 Step 3: Calculate monthly, seasonal, and annual station:gridded biases and statistics
 -------------------------------------------------------------------------------------